The Fresno Bee: Devin Nunes

-Since 2017, the paper's relationship with their hometown representative Devin Nunes has deteriorated.
-Nunes took issue with several op-eds the paper had published on his handling of Russian interference in the 2016 elections.
-Nunes responded by airing TV ads attacking the paper and mailing constituents a 40-page glossy pamphlet solely focused on attacking The Bee's reputation.
+From 2017, the Bees relationship with their hometown U.S. representative Devin Nunes deteriorated.
+Nunes took issue with several op-eds the paper published on his handling of Russian interference in the 2016 elections.
+He responded by airing TV ads attacking the paper and mailing constituents a 40-page glossy pamphlet solely focused on attacking The Bees reputation.
+Nunes resigned from the U.S. House on January 1, 2022.